alexcoplan/sama5d21-bug/README.md

 Now connect the host to the micro-USB port labelled J23 on the devboard.
 A new serial device should appear on the host.
-In my case, the device is called /dev/ttyACM1 (the name it gets can be observed in the output of `dmesg`).
+In my case, the device is called `/dev/ttyACM1` (the name it gets can be observed in the output of `dmesg`).
 Note that on Ubuntu 18.04, a program called ModemManager may try to claim the device.
-To prevent this, either disable or uninstall ModemManager (e.g. to uninstall, use sudo apt purge modemmanager).
+To prevent this, either disable or uninstall ModemManager (to stop, run `sudo systemctl stop modemmanager`; to uninstall, use `sudo apt purge modemmanager`).

 Now we need to run the test program on both the host and the device in order to exercise the USB device.
 To compile the test program for both the host and the